emads22/CalisMind/README.md

 ---

+## Features

 - **Conversational AI**:
   Engage with an AI-powered chatbot trained on calisthenics resources for tailored advice and learning.

 - **Retrieval-Augmented Generation (RAG)**:
   Combines knowledge retrieval with OpenAI's LLMs to provide accurate and context-aware answers.
+The RAG pipeline integrates a vector database to retrieve the most relevant chunks of information from your knowledge base, ensuring the AI generates responses grounded in factual, context-specific content.

 - **Dynamic Knowledge Base**:
   Processes and organizes content from PDFs, making it accessible and searchable.
+Users can extend or replace the knowledge base with their own documents for personalized use.

 - **Interactive Gradio Interface**:
   A user-friendly web interface to chat with the AI and explore the calisthenics knowledge base.

 - **Customizable Chunking**:
   Configurable document chunk sizes and overlap for optimized knowledge retrieval.
+Adjust these settings to improve performance for various tasks like summarization or question answering.

 ---